Friday, November 9, 2012

 In- and outside the church were building sites.
 The Lutheran Church is preparing its historic places for the demi-millennium of the Reformation in 1517.

-Famous altarpiece apotheosizing the Reformation.
-Lucas Cranach the Elder started the painting 1552 one year before his death.
-It was finished in 1555 by his son, Lucas Cranach the Younger.
+The famous altarpiece apotheosizing the Reformation was started by Lucas Cranach the Elder in 1552, one year before his death.
+His son, Lucas Cranach the Younger, finished it in 1555.

 The original painting was covered because of the building activities inside the church.